mathieumontgomery/github-review-requested/README.md

 ❯ github-review-requested --user <user_name> --org <org> --team <team_name> --token <token>
 ```

 You need a token from GitHub.
-Follow this documentation: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic
+Follow this documentation: https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic.
+If you want to use a fine grain token, you need to add those permissions:
+- Repository permissions > Pull requests
+- Organization permissions > Members

 <!-- ROADMAP -->
 ## Roadmap